SEIR-7-06/Project-Wayfarer/README.md

 The client contract consists of three core sprints and four bonus sprints.
 Each sprint contains a set of user stories.
 You may not complete all of the sprints within the time period, and that's ok. **The goal is to gain experience working on a development project in a group while navigating a client's feature list.**

+**IMPORTANT:** You may not begin the first sprint until you have created and gotten your ERD approved.
 **IMPORTANT:** You may not begin a new sprint or start on a bonus without client approval.

 You will work in groups of 3-4, and we expect you to **pair program** for the majority of the time you're writing code.